kristinemlarson/gnssrefl/tests/use_cases/use_mchn.md

 [Sample daily average RH file.](mchn-dailyavg.txt)

 The number of tracks required will depend on the site.
-Here the azimuth is restricted because mchn is on the coastline of Lake Superior, so the azimuth mask will limit the number of satellite tracks available.
+Here the azimuth is restricted because  of the location of the antenna.
 Please note that these reflections are from ice in the winter and water during the summer.
-Surface bias corrections (ice,snow) will be implemented in the software in the future.
+Surface bias corrections (ice, snow) will be implemented in the software in the future.
 Until then, please take this into account when interpreting the results.

 There is a [tide gauge](https://tides.gc.ca/eng/Station/Month?sid=10750) at this site.
 The data can be downloaded from [this link](http://www.isdm-gdsi.gc.ca/isdm-gdsi/twl-mne/inventory-inventaire/interval-intervalle-eng.asp?user=isdm-gdsi&region=CA&tst=1&no=10750).